 Studying at City, University of London is a realistic goal for all undergraduate students.
 You can get funding to pay for your living costs from several sources.
 And once you start studying at City, you can get advice on financial support and money management from our award-winning Student Centre.

 We have a range of bursaries and scholarships available for students from UK/EU and international backgrounds.
 Some of these bursaries and scholarships are offered by City, including The Lord Mayor of London Scholarships for Academic Excellence, while others are offered by external organisations.
 Please read the criteria below to find out if you are eligible for a scholarship and should you apply to study at City, you will be then contacted and invited to register.

 Here are just some of the funding packages you could qualify for:

 The Lord Mayor of London Academic Scholarships for Academic Excellence are aimed at UK or European Union (EU) students starting an undergraduate course for the first time.
 The scholarship rewards academic excellence and you will need to achieve a required level of qualifications in order to be eligible.

 The scholarship is aimed at students who achieve exceptional grades at 'A' Level or International Baccalaureate.
 Students are referred to the full terms and conditions for the Scholarship for the grade requirements.

-To qualify for the Vice-Chancellor's International Scholarship you must:
+To qualify for the President's International Scholarship you must: